-• Where other uses are proposed for the site, these will be assessed by Bord na Móna in consultation with interested parties.
-Other after-uses can be proposed for licensed areas and must go through the appropriate assessment process and planning procedures.
+Where other uses are proposed for the site, these will be assessed by Bord na Móna in consultation with interested parties.
+Other after-uses can be proposed for licensed areas and must go through the required assessment process and planning procedures.

-Additional monitoring measures are also proposed to monitor ecosystem service benefits that have been derived by rehabilitation.
-These proposed monitoring measures will be funded by the proposed Scheme or additional other funding.
-Monitoring of climate action and other ecosystem service benefits will be designed to take account of the requirements of monitoring benefits of the overall Scheme and will be stratified; that is not all monitoring will be carried out in each site.
+Additional monitoring measures are also proposed to monitor ecosystem service benefits that have been derived by the enhanced rehabilitation.
+These proposed monitoring measures will be funded by the proposed scheme or additional other funding.
 These are defined as:

 - Vegetation and habitat monitoring after rehabilitation is completed using a cutaway bog condition assessment (Similar to ecotope mapping).
 This assessment will include assessment of on environmental and ecological indicators such as vegetation cover, vegetation communities, presence of key species, Sphagnum cover, bare peat cover and water levels.
 It is proposed that sites can be monitored against this baseline in the future. - The condition of the bog can be assessed using the condition assessment and suitable Greenhouse Gas (GHG) emission factors can be assigned to different habitats.
 GHG emission factors have been determined for various peatland habitats in Ireland (Wilson et al., 2015) and are constantly being refined with more and more research.
 Bord na Móna is actively supporting research into GHG fluxes in different rehabilitated peatland habitats.
 This means that potential GHG emissions can be estimated from the site, as the site continues along its trajectory towards a naturally functioning peatland ecosystem. - It is proposed to monitor the improvement of some biodiversity ecosystem services.
-A breeding bird, wintering bird and Pollinator monitoring programme will be established.
-Specific pollinator indicators will be monitored (Bee and Butterfly).
-This monitoring programme will be further defined in relation to monitoring of the overall proposed Scheme and after consultation with stakeholders.
+To be defined in relation to monitoring of the overall proposed Scheme and after consultation with stakeholders.